 two pieces with the same sequence

-I went through a lot of ideas and ended up simply slip-stitching over the peaks while putting the same pattern in the valley.
+afghan on 2023-03-21 I went through a lot of ideas and ended up simply slip-stitching over the peaks while putting the same pattern in the valley.
 Then I had to figure the best way to join the pieces without it looking weird.
 I learned about the tight join as you go method which was exactly what I needed.

 have to pull loops through both sides

-Another thing that took me awhile was deciding on a border.
+afghan border ideas 2023-04-02 Another thing that took me awhile was deciding on a border.
 Because this pattern has a big hole (and chain) at the peak, both edges were fairly fragile and likely to get caught on things if left this way.
 I tried using the light color(it's what I had the most of) to close the holes, but that looked bad, so I finally slip-stitched all the holes tight with the Thyme yarn and went around the whole thing with half-double crochet stitch in dark blue.
 I didn't use any of the six or eight borders I found that might suit this piece.

 borders I removed

-I think I used about 350 yards of each color, plus more for the border.
+afghan on 2023-04-09 1933 I think I used about 350 yards of each color, plus more for the border.
 Since none of the colors were carried up the edge, each stripe has two ends to weave in.
 That means 2 ends times 8 colors times 3 sections times 2 halves equals 96 ends, plus a few more for the middle and border stuff.

 it covers a twin bed